shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 ### 4\.
 A Licensee Reused Your VOD Under Your License: Initial Steps

-So, a member of your community has created a Streamed Work using your VOD under your VOD Reaction License and (as per Clause 3.c of the license you offer) has notified you.
+So, a member of your community has created a Derivative Work using your VOD under your VOD Reaction License and (as per Clause 3.c of the license you offer) has notified you.
 Here’s what you might do:

-#### Step 4.1: Review the Licensee's Streamed Work
+#### Step 4.1: Review the Licensee's Derivative Work

   * Watch their content\!
 See what they've created.
   * Check if they've complied with your license terms, such as:
     * Attribution to You: Have they correctly attributed your channel (as specified in your version of Clause 3.b)?
-    * Permitted Platforms: Is their Streamed Work published on one of the platforms you designated as "Permitted Platforms" in your license (as per Clause 3.a of your license)?
+    * Permitted Platforms: Is their Derivative Work published on one of the platforms you designated as "Permitted Platforms" in your license (as per Clause 3.a of your license)?

 #### Step 4.2: Engage with the Creator (Recommended)